phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_phos.md

 toc_sticky: true
 ---

-In this tutorial, we will extend the BioNetGen model covered in the [tutorial_lr](ligand-receptor tutorial) to add the phosphorylation chemotaxis mechanisms described in the main text, shown in the figure reproduced below.
+In this tutorial, we will extend the BioNetGen model covered in the [ligand-receptor tutorial](tutorial_lr) to add the phosphorylation chemotaxis mechanisms described in the main text, shown in the figure reproduced below.

 ![image-center](../assets/images/chemotaxisphosnew.png){: .align-center}